mendix/docs-site-test/content/en/docs/refguide/modeling/pages/data-widgets/list-view.md

 ### 2.1 Common Section {#common}

-{{% snippet file="/static/_includes/refguide/common-section-link.md" %}}
+{{% snippet file="refguide/common-section-link.md" %}}

 ### 2.2.
 Data Source Section {#data-source}

 The data source determines which objects will be shown in a list view.
-For general information on data sources, see [Data Sources](data-sources).
+For general information on data sources, see [Data Sources](/refguide/data-sources/).

 #### 2.2.1 Type

 The list view supports the following types of data sources:

-* [Database source](database-source) – objects are retrieved directly form the database.
-The database source can be used in [offline](offline-first) applications.
+* [Database source](/refguide/database-source/) – objects are retrieved directly form the database.
+The database source can be used in [offline](/refguide/offline-first/) applications.
-* [XPath source](xpath-source) – objects are retrieved directly form the database
+* [XPath source](/refguide/xpath-source/) – objects are retrieved directly form the database
-* [Microflow source](microflow-source) – calculates the list of objects by executing a microflow
+* [Microflow source](/refguide/microflow-source/) – calculates the list of objects by executing a microflow
-* [Nanoflow source](nanoflow-source) – calculates the list of objects by executing a nanoflow
+* [Nanoflow source](/refguide/nanoflow-source/) – calculates the list of objects by executing a nanoflow
-* [Association source](association-source) – follows an association to get to objects
+* [Association source](/refguide/association-source/) – follows an association to get to objects

 The database and XPath sources retrieve objects from the database and supports searching and sorting.